Fibrations by plane quartic curves with a canonical moving singularity: A moving singularity of multiplicity three

 Local computations show that the only singular point $P$ on the total space $S$ can be resolved by blowing up the surface eight times over $P$.
 This produces a smooth projective surface $\wt S$ and fifteen smooth rational curves $E_1^{(1)}, E_2^{(1)}, \dots, E_1^{(7)}, E_2^{(7)}, E^{(8)} \su \wt S$ that are contracted to $P$ by the birational morphism $\wt S \to S$.
 The resulting fibration

 is proper and flat, and its fibres over the points $(1:c)$ coincide with those of $\phi$.
-The fibre $f^*(0:1)$ over the point $(0:1)$ is a linear combination of smooth rational curves
+Its bad fibre, i.e., the fibre over the point $(0:1)$, is a linear combination of smooth rational curves

 that intersect transversely according to the Coxeter-Dynkin diagram in Figure~\ref{2020_11_25_23:58}.
-In this diagram the vertex $E$ denotes the strict transform of the bad fibre, and the dashed line means that the strict transform $H$ of the horizontal curve $(0:0:1) \times \PP^1 \subset S$ intersects the exceptional fibre $f^*(0:1)$ transversely at the component $E_2^{(1)}$ but does not actually belong to $f^*(0:1)$.
+In this diagram the vertex $E$ denotes the strict transform of the curve $\phi^{-1}(0:1)$, and the dashed line means that the strict transform $H$ of the horizontal curve $(0:0:1) \times \PP^1 \subset S$ intersects the bad fibre $f^*(0:1)$ transversely at the component $E_2^{(1)}$ but does not actually belong to $f^*(0:1)$.

 Because a fibre meets its components with intersection number zero, we can determine from \eqref{2022_01_26_14:35} the self-intersection number of each component of $f^*(0:1)$, namely